Alaska’s Matanuska Glacier is public, but most visitors can reach it only via private land

 “I am completely reliant on the glacier for people to recreate here,” he said.
 “And I mean, yes, I’ve got a helicopter, and I can do what I want.
 But my guests far extend beyond that. . . .
 If glacier access was managed in a consistent and reasonable manner, it would be a huge benefit to the community.”

 The state does have a glacier viewing area several miles from Stevenson’s fee station, but it does not provide access.
-Although Fleenor hopes the state will leverage an existing public easement and create its own access, it is unlikely to do so, because of the cost, said Stuart Leidner, the state park superintendent for the area that includes the Matanuska Glacier.
+Although Fleenor hopes the state will leverage an existing public easement and create its own access, it is unlikely to do so because of the cost, said Stuart Leidner, the state park superintendent for the area that includes the Matanuska Glacier.

 “To be honest, do I need to acquire any more lands by any stretch of the imagination?
 We do not need to be managing any more — we can’t manage what we have,” he said.
 “That’s a budget issue.”